AppStaticsX/Workie.lk/SOCKET_LIVE_UPDATES.md

 **Frontend Flow:**
 1. User submits comment via CommentBottomSheet
-2. Local comment list updates (optimistic)
+2. Local comment list updates optimistically (immediate feedback)
 3. API call is made to backend
 4. Socket receives `post_comment_added` event
 5. All PostCardModels update their comment counts
+6. All open CommentBottomSheets for the same post receive the new comment
-6. HomePage updates the post in its feed array
+7. HomePage updates the post in its feed array
+8. Users see subtle notifications when new comments arrive

 ### 3. New Post Creation
 When a user creates a new post: